A Framework for Robust Steady-State Voltage Stability of Distribution Systems: Applications

 \subsection{Effective solvability index}

+The above fast screening needs to verify all potential injection points by constructing multiple certificates; the proceeding section focus on the following problem.

+\textbf{Effective solvability index calculation:} Given a set of potential injections $\mathcal{P}$, compute the percentage of injection points which can be verified with a single certificate.

-The above fast screening needs to verify all potential injection points by constructing multiple certificates; the proceeding section demonstrates the effectiveness of a single certificate by constructing the solvability region and calculating the percentage of certified points, or equivalently, the percentage of points that lie inside the constructed region.
-This percentage can serve as an estimated measure of solvability, so-called effective solvability index, which can help the system operators to quickly make decisions on whether or not to continue operating the system (with the same settings) under a given level of uncertainty of power injections.
+This problem is to demonstrate the effectiveness of a single certificate.
+To solve the problem, we first construct a solvability subset based on condition \eqref{eq:ConditionInf} then calculate the percentage of points that lie inside the constructed region.
+This percentage can serve as an estimated measure of solvability---or as we denote it as the effective solvability index---to help the system operators to quickly make decisions on whether or not to continue operating the system (with the same settings) under a given level of uncertainty of power injections.
 An example of the procedure calculating the index is described below.

 Figure \ref{fig:renewable} illustrates the performance, in terms of the percentage of certified random injections, of a single certificate characterized by \eqref{eq:ConditionInf} for several IEEE distribution test feeders with renewables.
 We modify the test cases to accommodate $\sim$35$\%$ renewable penetration by installing photovoltaic panels (PVs) at more than one third of the load buses.
 The PV locations are selected uniformly and randomly.
 Potential injection sets are generated by varying the PV outputs with two separate methods; the first method randomly selects PV outputs from a uniform distribution over a range of $\pm 500\%$ of the base load/injection, while the second method randomly and uniformly selects from the forecast data for May 03, 2017 available online \cite{PVforecast}.
 In Figure \ref{fig:renewable}, the results were recorded in the percentage of number of injections certified, where the red and blue data corresponds to the first and second PV output selection methods, respectively.